anthol42/backtestPro/backtest/README.md

     - [X] Total value of portfolio
     - [X] Trades stats (duration and profits)
 - [ ] BackTest object
+  - [ ] Make the step function
-- [ ] Make a way to output stats at the end of simulation
+  - [ ] Implement backtestResult class to save all stats and run info (Plus saving method)
+  - [ ] Implement saving and stats recording in backtest clas (run method)
 - [ ] Make a way to show trades using matplotlib
 - [ ] Unit tests.
 Make sure to test all edge cases.
 - [ ] Package all stats, run info, meta data, config, states over the simulation and debug info in a json file format
+- [ ] FinCharts flutter GUI (Other charting engine)